Salkantay Trek and Inca Trail 7D/6N

 With a camera full of photos of that unforgettable view, you’ll follow the trail onward to Machu Picchu.
 Descending for 45 mins to the gates of the Lost city of the Incas at 2,490 m / 8,169 ft.

-Once you’ve entered the citadel, you’ll have a 2-hour tour of Machu Picchu.
+Once you’ve entered the citadel, you’ll have a 3-hour tour of Machu Picchu.
 Throughout which your guide will take you on a journey through the rich history of the Inca city, leading you along its famous sites to the legendary panoramic viewpoint.
 From there you’ll be best poised for the perfect view of Machu Picchu & the iconic bucket list photos you’ve been waiting for.

 As you soak up your surroundings, you’ll be guided through the ancient Inca streets to such landmarks as the temple of the sun, the central plaza and the iconic stepped terraces.
 As well as having time to explore the mysteries of the sanctuary alone.

 Once you’ve regrouped with your guide, you’ll descend by bus to Aguas Calientes, where you can treat yourself to a well earned lunch in one of Machu Picchu towns’ many restaurants.
 After lunch, you’ll board a train back to Ollantaytambo, where you’ll be met by your guide and private transport who will take you back to your hotel in Cusco.
-Arrival time 8pm.
+Arrival time 6:30 pm.

 *There will also be time to climb Huayna Picchu Mountain or Machu Picchu Mountain in this tour after your guided tour of the Inca citadel.
-However please be aware, this will be an extra cost of $70 USD per person and will involve an extra 2-hours hiking.
-Return to Cusco will therefore be aboard a later train and arrival time in Cusco will be approx 10pm.*
+However please be aware, this will be an extra cost of $75 USD per person and will involve an extra 2-hours hiking.
+Return to Cusco will therefore be aboard a later train and arrival time in Cusco will be approx 8pm.*

 Included